WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/_Sessions/S1 - Follow the Octarine Brick Road.md

 1. Living town
 	1. busy civic center
 	2. Traffics in weapons and delirium
-2. Only safe way to get into Drakkenheim is through the Shepherd's gate
+2. Only safe way to get into Drakkenheim is through the [[Drakkenheim/Locations/Landmarks/Shepherds Gate\|Shepherd's gate]]
 	1. There is also the "College Gate," but it's a BAD GATE
 		1. King's gate and Temple's gate frequently change hands
 		2. Champion's gate also a big no-no